stanwood/handbook/README.md

 ### Objective 1: Profitability

 - Key result 1: More than 50% project profit margin
-- Key result 2: More than 4 weeks worth of work for the devs in approved backlog
+- Key result 2: More than 90 hours worth of work per dev in `Approved Backlog`
+- Key result 3: More than 30 hours worth of work per dev in in `Ready for Development`

 ### Objective 2: Reliability & Quality